Phone: 1-800-624-8832 | Email: support@micromd.com | Help Center

 Adopting EHR Tools to Alleviate Physician Burnout

 Though EHRs have been sighted as being a cause of physician burnout, they don’t have to be.
-With Henry Schein MicroMD, we have the tools and experts you need to optimize and understand your software.
+With MicroMD, we have the tools and experts you need to optimize and understand your software.
 Optimizing your use of the system will help you move more fluidly throughout it, and reduce the amount of time you are spending in front of your screen documenting.

 We also offer a variety of solutions that can help you improve efficiency and reduce manual work…